czg-sci-42ver/csapp3e/asm/README.md

         So from [opcache_patent] fig3, when `BLOCK_DENOMINATOR=1/2` it may be too large, then the most inner loop can't be stored efficiently in opcache because the hot path has some `mov/add`,etc to change `k/r` .

         2. Notice sometimes **`BLOCK_DENOMINATOR=1/2/4/5`** all may be also large, but `BLOCK_DENOMINATOR=40` quotient must be small because it **only run each nested loop once** and run the whole 4-level loop which must cause the opcache refreshed.
+          Then reread the [opcache], based on the above "run each nested loop once" and "caches uops that get decoded along the path of (speculative) execution" in the link, the speculative execution is probably not reused, although they are all not taken, but their tags are different.
+          Moreover, if with more threads, it can be worse.

         3. Because as [perf_cache_misses] says, the **PMC counters** aren't accurately related with assembly codes, so it may be difficult to know opcache infomation with each counter.
 Then it may be not easy to give one accurate explanation to why the above decoder and opcache data show as they are.